The Signs & Symptoms of Menopause

-Some people experience increased problems with bleeding gums and tooth loss during perimenopause.
-Another common incidence is a metallic taste in the mouth.
+Some women experience increased problems with bleeding gums and tooth loss during perimenopause.
+Another common symptom is a metallic taste in the mouth.

 This becomes a serious risk at menopause.
 Osteoporosis (meaning porous bone) is a skeletal disease characterised by weakened bones and increased risk of bone fractures.
 The prevalence of osteoporosis is on the increase and affects more than half of females over 60.
 We lose bone mass two to four times faster after menopause – 10 per cent of it in the first five years of post-menopause.
 For more detailed symptom information click here.

 It’s an unusual word, isn’t it?
 It refers to ‘tingling extremities’ because it’s a sensation often felt in the hands, arms, feet, and legs.
 Women describe it as a feeling of numbness, a burning sensation or ‘pins and needles’.
 Estrogen has a role to play in the function of our central nervous system and a drop or variability can trigger paresthesia.